 These taste best with slightly sour idli batter.

-Veggies – Traditionally, this recipe uses only onions, tomatoes, green chilies, and cilantro (coriander leaves), but you can experiment and add in more veggies such as grated carrots, grated beetroot, green beans, etc.
+Veggies – Traditionally, this recipe uses only onions, tomatoes, green chilies, and cilantro (fresh coriander leaves), but you can experiment and add in more veggies such as grated carrots, grated beetroot, green beans, etc.

 Coconut – The addition of freshly grated coconut gives it a unique taste.